Dispelling the $\sqrt{L}$ myth for the High-Luminosity LHC: Top physics

 \subsection{Exclusive top quark mass measurements}

 Measuring the top-quark mass \mt to high accuracy is a challenge at the LHC.
 While top quark-pair final states can be separated fairly straightforwardly from QCD and electroweak backgrounds, measuring \mt hinges on controlling the jet-energy resolution, pileup effects from overlapping \pp-collision events, and the jet-energy scale specific to jets containing bottom quarks.
 Ongoing efforts to determine the top mass rely on fully leptonic~\cite{ATLAS:2014nxi,CMS:2016yys,CMS:2018fks}, semi-leptonic~\cite{ATLAS:2018fwq,CMS:2018quc} and fully hadronic~\cite{ATLAS:2017lox} top-quark decays.
-Traditionally, the reconstruction strategies in all three final states build on utilising the full phase space of the top quark pairs.
-Thus, aiming to exploit predominantly the cross section-enhanced production of top quarks with small transverse momentum.
+Traditionally, precision measurements of \mt use \pt-thresholds for the lepton, missing transverse momentum and jets as low as possible, for minimal statistical uncertainties due to the cross section-enhanced production of top quarks with small transverse momentum.
 However, boosted top quark final states~\cite{Larkoski:2017jix, Asquith:2018igt, Kogler:2021kkw} provide several advantages in ameliorating experimental challenges in reconstructing hadronically decaying top quarks~\cite{Plehn:2011tg}, even to a degree where these final states can improve on the sensitivity in the cleaner final states with leptonic top decays~\cite{Plehn:2010st,Plehn:2011tf}.
 Concretely, one trades the smaller cross section of a boosted final state against the larger cross section of a fully hadronic top decay compared to a leptonic top decay, while benefitting from the reconstruction advantage by finding all the hadronic decay products in a relatively small confined area of a detector, i.e.\ inside a large jet.
 A measurement of \mt in this boosted topology is affected by complementary systematic uncertainties to measurements from low-\pt final states.
 In addition, it allows to probe \mt at energy scales much higher than previously reached and can help to resolve ambiguities in relating \mt measurements to its expression in well-defined theoretical schemes~\cite{Hoang:2017kmk, Hoang:2020iah, Butenschoen:2016lpz, Dehnadi:2023msm}.